BOSTON — The applause might have gone on forever, if not for Bill Russell cutting it off.

 Placing the statue in the heart of Government Center, mere steps from some of the busiest tourist sites in the city, sent the message that society has changed to fit Russell’s ideal.
 A statue to Russell the man, surrounded with 10 granite blocks signifying the qualities he deemed important, in the shadow of the seat of the city’s government, means far more than a statue to Russell the basketball player, built in the shadow of a modern sports megaplex.

 With all due respect to the other sports legends of this city, Russell is different.
-It is fine to label Larry Bird, Bobby Orr, Ted Williams and Tom Brady as the premier members of Boston’s sports royalty in the four major sports, because Russell occupies a class just above them.
-None of them matched his accomplishments as an athlete and none matched him as an activist — never mind matching those things put together.
+It is fine to label Larry Bird, Bobby Orr, Ted Williams and Tom Brady as the premier members of Boston’s sports royalty, because Russell occupies a class just above them.
+None of them matched his accomplishments as an athlete and none matched him as an activist — never mind matching those things together.

 And then, there’s this: Russell does not think anything he did is a big deal.
 He views his 11 championships as a product of being a good teammate.
 He sees his dedication to social justice as something any caring person should possess.
 He assumes his faith in his friends and family is a natural outgrowth of love.